AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 }
 ```

-This allows the sectioner value to appear as a single field, versus being repeated with every data item “across the table.”
-Notice that the fields there act as pointers, referring to e.g. `DataView.Sectioners[0]` and using its label.
-This indirection avoids confusing mismatches if you decide to try other fields as sectioners.
+This allows the grouping field value to appear as a single field, versus being repeated with every data item “across the table.”
+Notice that the fields there act as pointers, referring to e.g. `DataView.GroupingFields[0]` and using its label.
+This indirection avoids confusing mismatches if you decide to try other fields as grouping fields.

 ### Action
-Whatever field you’re using as the sectioner, remove it from the fields included in the data view, since it’s redundant now.
+Whatever field you’re using as the grouping field, remove it from the fields included in the data view, since it’s redundant now.

 ## Distinguish data items

 A different and complementary way of disambiguating the data items is to “distinguish” them within the field set.

-This is also useful for aligning data items across sections.
+This is also useful for aligning data items across groups.
 Imagine if each site had an additional stream from a backup weather station:

 | Timestamp |	Site |	Primary Temperature | Primary SolarRadiation | Backup Temperature | Backup SolarRadiation
 |--|--|--|--|--|--|